 Cons: More of a trading platform than a wallet

-Abra is a mobile investment platform and Bitcoin wallet that allows you to trade and exchange cryptocurrency for fiat.
+Closing our top 10 crypto wallets list is Abra, a mobile investment platform and Bitcoin wallet app that allows you to trade and exchange cryptocurrency for fiat.
 As a wallet, Abra allows you to store Bitcoin and several other popular coins like Ethereum, Bitcoin Cash, Dogecoin, Cardano, and Litecoin on the wallet.

 Using the wallet requires you to provide your email address and phone number.
 This is a significant drawback for users who wish to stay anonymous.